 FORECASTING

-By the start of every quarter commencing from the relevant Service Commencement Date, the Access Seeker shall supply to the Access Provider a forecast for each Service supplied to the Access Seeker covering each of the five (5) quarters following the date of the forecast.
+By the start of every quarter commencing from the relevant Service Commencement Date, and unless provided otherwise in relation to a particular Service in the relevant Service Description (Schedule 6) the Access Seeker shall supply to the Access Provider a forecast for each Service (i.e. intended New Connection Requests for each such Service separately) supplied to the Access Seeker covering each of the five (5) quarters following the date of the forecast.

 The Access Seeker must submit forecasts to the contact nominated by the Access Provider.